Rajeswari Padmanabhan

-Rajeswari Padmanabhan (1939-2008) was a Veena artist from Karnataka, India.
+Rajeswari Padmanabhan (1939-2008) was a Veena artist from Tamil Nadu, India.
 Rajeshwari was the ninth generation descendant of the Karaikudi Veena tradition in Carnatic music.
 She received many awards including Sangeet Natak Akademi Award and Kalaimamani Award given by the Tamil Nadu Eyal Isai Nataka Mantram.

 Biography

-Rajeshwari Padmanabhan was born in 1939 in Kollur, Udupi district, Karnataka, the daughter of Lakshmi Ammal and the granddaughter of Karaikudi S. Subramanian, the eldest of the Karaikudi Veena brothers.
+Rajeshwari Padmanabhan was born in 1939 in Devakottai, Sivaganga district, Tamil Nadu, the daughter of Lakshmi Ammal and the granddaughter of Karaikudi Subbarama Iyer, the eldest of the Karaikudi Veena brothers.

-Rajeswari died on August 15, 2008.
+Rajeswari died on 15 August 2008.

+Her daughter Sreevidhya Chandramouli is a tenth-generation descendent of the Karaikudi Veena tradition.

 Music career

 Rajeshwari was the ninth generation descendant of the Karaikudi Veena tradition.
-From the age of five, she began to study Veena under his grandfather and younger brother of the Karaikudi brothers, Karaikudi Sambasiva Iyer, in the gurukula system and continued under his guidance until Maestro's death in 1958.
+From the age of five, she began to study Veena under her grandfather and younger brother of the Karaikudi brothers, Karaikudi Sambasiva Iyer, in the gurukula system and continued under his guidance until Maestro's death in 1958.
 She also learned Carnatic vocal music from Mysore Vasudevachar, under the Government of India scholarship.
 Retired as Principal, she worked and taught at Rukmini Devi College of Fine Arts (Kalakshetra) for many years.
 Besides performing, she has also composed a few varnams and tillanas and has composed music for the dance drama Kumbheshwar Kuravanji.